valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

 currently the winners.
 It is not uncommon to get only half the performance on an AMD Opteron CPU compared to similar Nehalem EP/Westmere EP/Sandy Bridge Intel CPUs with Valkey.
-When client and server run on the same box, the CPU is the limiting factor with redis-benchmark.
+When client and server run on the same box, the CPU is the limiting factor with valkey-benchmark.
 + Speed of RAM and memory bandwidth seem less critical for global performance especially for small objects.
 For large objects (>10 KB), it may become noticeable though.
 Usually, it is not really cost-effective to buy expensive